nyp-sit/sdaai/README.md

 ### CA-Q7
 **Question**: I have submitted my application for AIML course.
 May I know what is the next step and by when would I know the outcome of my application?
 - Once you have submitted your application, we will review your application.
 If your application is successful, you will receive a notification from STEP.
 Usually 2-5 weeks or earlier before the commercement of the course.

+### CA-Q8
+**Questions**: What is the minimum entry requirement?
+- Minimum Entry Requirements
+  - Applicants must satisfy at least one of the following entry requirements:
+  - A recognized a degree (or higher) in IT (or related fields)
+  - A diploma from a polytechnic or ITE in Singapore with a minimum of 2 years related working experience in IT or related fields.
+- Recognition of Prior Learning
+  - Applicants who do not meet the entry requirements may be considered for admission to the course based on:
+  - Evidence of at least 5 years of relevant working experience in IT or related fields; OR Supporting evidence of competency readiness.
+  - Suitable applicants who are shortlisted will have to go through an interview and/or entrance test.
+The Polytechnic reserves the right to shortlist and admit applicants.

 ## Course